Zowe-Java-SDK/ZosShell/README.md

 Project provides a UI shell command prompt that allows you to manipulate datasets and its members.
 The shell performs the following linux commands:

     cat                     - display contents
     cd <arg>                - where arg is a dataset value or empty history <arg>           - where arg is optional and identicates the number to display from bottom
     !n                      - where n is a number, to execute command nummber n in history list
     !string                 - will execute the last history command starting with that “string” ls <arg>                - where arg is a dataset value or empty ls -l <arg>             - where arg is a dataset value or empty ps                      - display all processes running
     ps <arg>                - where arg is a task/job name
     pwd                     - show current working dataset
-    rm <arg>                 - where arg is "*", member, dataset, or dataset with member value tail <arg1> <arg2>       - where arg1 is job name, arg2 is optional and is line limit (default is 25)
-                               and only job's JESMSGLG spool output is returned touch <arg>              - create member arg if it does not already exist uname                    - show current connected host name vi <arg>                 - where arg is a sequential dataset or member name, arg will be downloaded and displayed for editing, use save command to save changes
+    rm <arg>                - where arg is "*", member, dataset, or dataset with member value touch <arg>             - create member arg if it does not already exist uname                   - show current connected host name vi <arg>                - where arg is a sequential dataset or member name, arg will be downloaded and displayed for editing, use save command to save changes
     whoami                  - show current connected user name

 Along with following custom commands:

-    browse <arg>             - where arg is a job name - display jobs's JESMSGLG spool output browseall <arg>          - where arg is a job name - display all the job's combined spool files output count members            - return member count in dataset count datasets           - return dataset count in dataset cp | copy <arg> arg>     - where arg can be ".", member, dataset or dataset(member)
+    browsejob <arg1> <arg2>       - where arg1 is a job name and arg2 is optional
+                                    if arg2 not specified, display job's JESMSGLG spool output if arg2 is equal to "all", display all job's spool output count members                 - return member count in dataset count datasets                - return dataset count in dataset cp | copy <arg> arg>          - where arg can be ".", member, dataset or dataset(member)
     cancel <arg>                  - where arg is a task/job name
     connections                   - a list of connection(s)
     change <arg>                  - where arg is a number representing a connection files                         - list all files under local c:\ZosShell
     download <arg>                - download arg to local c:\ZosShell where arg is member or sequential dataset
-    end                      - end session closes shell UI window save <arg>               - save arg where arg is a file name from files command to the current pwd search <arg>             - search for arg within a job log from the last get command performed
+    end                           - end session closes shell UI window save <arg>                    - save arg where arg is a file name from files command to the current pwd search <arg>                  - search for arg within a job log from the last browse command performed
     stop <arg>                    - where arg is a task/job name
     submit <arg>                  - where arg is a member name
-    tailall <arg1> <arg2>    - where arg1 is job name, arg2 is optional and is line limit (default is 25)
+    tailjob <arg1> <arg2> <arg3>  - where arg1 is job name and arg2 and arg3 are optional
-                               and all the job's combined spool files output is used v | visited              - a list of visited datasets
+                                    use arg2 to specify either line limit or "all" value if "all" is specified, display output from all of job's spool content line limit is 25 by default if not specified in arg2 v | visited                   - a list of visited datasets

 The following key combinations provide the following functionality within the shell: